fair-research/bdbag/doc/cli.md

 ----
 #### `--validate {fast,full,structure}`
 Validate a bag directory or bag archive.
-If `fast` is specified, the `Payload-Oxum` metadata field (if present) will be used to check that the payload files are present and accounted for.
-If `full` is specified, all checksums will be regenerated and compared to the corresponding entries in the manifest.
-If `structure` is specified, the bag will be checked for structural validity only.
+* If `fast` is specified, the `Payload-Oxum` metadata field (if present) will be used to check that the payload files are present and accounted for.
+* If `full` is specified, all checksums will be regenerated and compared to the corresponding entries in the manifest.
+* If `structure` is specified, the bag will be checked for structural validity only.
+* If `completeness` is specified, the bag will be checked for both structural validity and completeness (presence) of files listed in all manifests.

 ----
 #### `--validate-profile`